Suffolk Wellbeing Service

-To contact the Suffolk County Council or for more information, click here.
+To contact Suffolk County Council or for more information, click here.

 For nearly 30 years, Suffolk Family Carers have provided information, advice and support to thousands of family carers.
 Click here for more information and support.

-Elefriends is a supportive online community where you can be yourself.
-We all know what it’s like to struggle sometimes, but now there’s a safe place to listen, share and be heard.
-There's more information on how to sign up here.
+Side by Side (formerly Elefriends) is an online community where you can listen share and be heard.
+There’s more information on how to sign up here.

 Worrying about money?
 This national charity and network of local charities offer confidential advice online, over the phone, and in person, for free – visit the website here.

 - Suffolk Wellbeing Service – 0300 123 1781

 - Turning Point Substance Misuse Service – 0300 123 0872